vihutuo/flet-web/docs/publish/android.md

 By default, Flet builds "fat" APK which includes binaries for both `arm64-v8a` and `armeabi-v7a` architectures.

-You can configure Flet to split fat APK into smaller APKs for each platformby using `--split-per-abi` option or by setting `split_per_abi` in `pyproject.toml`:
+You can configure Flet to split fat APK into smaller APKs for each platform by using `--split-per-abi` option or by setting `split_per_abi` in `pyproject.toml`:

 ```toml
 [tool.flet.android]